19 Nov

 2020

 Sleep apnea is one of the major sleep disorders people across the world suffering from and nearly 85% to 90% of the patients remain undiagnosed.
 There are diagnostics products and treatments available to enable people gain better sleep and regulate breathing during a sleep.
 Determining the growing issue of sleep-related disorders, a dedicated sleep center has been established to offer in-lab treatments with specialists and advanced technology.
 Moreover, researchers have made breakthroughs in utilizing already-available devices for detecting sleep apnea and these findings would prove significant in devising new diagnostic tools.
 The demand for sleep apnea diagnostics would gain momentum in the coming years.
-According to the report published by Allied Market Research, the global sleep apnea diagnostics market is expected to generate $168 million by 2025.
+According to the report published by Allied Market Research, the sleep apnea diagnostics market is expected to generate $168 million by 2025.
 Following are some of the activities taking place across the world.

 With an increase in need to treat sleep-related disorders among people, there has been a requirement for a separate sleep center.
 Taking this rising need into consideration, the South Shore University Hospital (SSUH) from Bay Shore, New York launched a sleep center for treating sleep-related disorders including sleep apnea, insomnia and narcolepsy.
 Obstructive sleep apnea (OSA) affects nearly 30 million adults of the U.S. In addition, nearly 40% of adults have been suffering from high blood pressure have sleep apnea and nearly 70% people with Type II diabetes have been suffering from OSA.
 It can lead to stroke or irregular heartbeats.